How To Stop the Baby from Throwing Food? 10 Easy Tips to Stop

 1. Only serve small amounts of food:

-If you are a busy parent, eating meals in a hurry is understandable.
+Eating meals in a hurry is understandable if you are a busy parent.
 However, if your baby is constantly dropping their food, you should try only to give them small portions so they don’t have to bother with it as much.

 2. Don’t let your baby see you eating: